Stable geodesic nets in convex hypersurfaces: Properties of Stable Geodesic Bouquets

 The value $\norm{\opd\gamma v}$ quantifies how difficult it is to extend $v$ in the aforementioned manner.
 Roughly speaking, it turns out that if such an extension is difficult for certain $v$, then any extension of $v$ into a vector field $V$ along $\gamma$ gives a large value for $Q_\gamma(V^\perp)$.
-The following proposition makes this precise by bounding $Q_\gamma(V)$ from below in terms of $\norm{\opd\gamma v}$ in certain conditions.
-This result will apply to flat manifolds and will also be useful for our smoothings of doubles of convex polytopes.
+The following proposition makes this precise by bounding $Q_\gamma(V)$ from below in terms of $\norm{\opd\gamma v}$ in flat manifolds.

 \begin{proposition} Let $M$ be an $n$-dimensional flat Riemannian manifold.
 Suppose that $M$ contains a geodesic loop $\gamma : [0,1] \to M$ of length $\ell$.
 Then for any vector field $V$ along $\gamma$,